routegy/routegy-docs/app/docs/how-to/receive-email-notifications.md

 # Receive email notifications

-This document describes how to make use of the [Email Action Type](/reference/action-types/email/) to receive email notifications when someone interacts with one of your apps.
+This how-to covers how to make use of the [Email Action Type](/reference/action-types/email/) to receive email notifications when someone interacts with one of your apps.

 Email actions are commonly used for lower-priority [apps](/reference/apps/) that can be addressed in an asynchronous fashion.